-- Special Rules for New Accounts.
-If you are a new member, the following special rules will apply during the first thirty (30) days your account is open.
-Funds from electronic direct deposits to your account will be available on the day we receive the deposit.
-Funds from deposits of cash, wire transfers, and the first $5,000 of a day's total deposits of cashier's, certified, teller's, travelers', and federal, state, and local government checks will be available on the first business day after the day of your deposit if the deposit meets certain conditions.
+If you are a new member, the following special rules will apply during the first thirty (30) days your account is open: Funds from electronic direct deposits to your account will be available on the day we receive the deposit.
+Funds from deposits of cash, wire transfers, and the first $5,000 of a day's total deposits of cashier's, certified, teller's, traveler's, and federal, state, and local government checks, will be available on the first business day after the day of your deposit if the deposit meets certain conditions.
 For example, the checks must be payable to you.
-The excess over $5,000 will be available nine (9) business days after the day of your deposit.
-If your deposit of these checks (other than a U.S. Treasury check) is not made in person to one of our employees, the first $5,000 will not be available until two (2) business days after the day of your deposit.
-Funds from all other check deposits will be available nine (9) business days after the day of your deposit.
+Any excess funds over $5,000 will be available on the ninth business day after the day of your deposit.
+If your deposit of these checks (other than a U.S. Treasury check) is not made in person to one of our employees, the first $5,000 will not be available until the second business day after the day of your deposit.
+Funds from all other check deposits will be available on the ninth business day after the day of your deposit.

-- Deposits at Nonproprietary ATMs.
-Funds from any deposits (cash or checks) made at automated teller machines (ATMs) we do not own or operate will not be available until five (5) business days after the day of your deposit.
-This rule does not apply at ATMs that we own or operate.
-All ATMs that we own or operate are identified accordingly.
+Funds from any deposits (cash or check) made at ATMs we do not own or operate will not be available until five (5) business days after the date of deposit.
+This limit does not apply to ATMs we own or operate.
+All ATMs we own or operate are identified accordingly.

-- Foreign Checks.
-Checks drawn on financial institutions located outside the U.S. (foreign checks) cannot be processed the same as checks drawn on U.S. financial institutions.
+Checks drawn on financial institutions located outside the U.S. (foreign checks) cannot be processed the same day as checks drawn on United States financial institutions.
 Foreign checks are exempt from the policies outlined in this disclosure.
-Generally, the availability of funds for deposits of foreign checks will be delayed for the time it takes us to collect the funds from the financial institution upon which it is drawn.
+Generally, the availability of funds for deposits of foreign checks will be delayed for the same time it takes us to collect the funds from the financial institution upon which it is drawn.

-- ATMs.
-You may use your America First card (card) and Personal Identification Number (PIN) in automated teller machines of the Credit Union, American Express Travelers Cheque® dispensers, and such other machines we may designate.
-At the present time, you may use your card to make the following transactions on your accounts:
+- ATMs Transactions.
+You may use your America First card ("card") and personal identification number ("PIN") at Credit Union ATMs and such other machines we may designate.
+You may use your card to make the following transactions on your accounts:

-- Withdraw cash from your share, savings, or checking accounts.
+- Withdraw cash from your savings or checking accounts.

-- Transfer funds between your share, savings, or checking accounts.
+- Transfer funds between your savings or checking accounts.

 - Make account balance inquires.

-- Make loan payments from share, savings, or checking accounts.
+- Make loan payments from savings or checking accounts.

-- Make deposits to your share, savings, or checking accounts (proprietary ATMs only).
+- Make deposits to your savings or checking accounts (proprietary ATMs only).

-- Transfer funds between your checking, share, or savings accounts.
+- Transfer funds between your checking, savings, or loan accounts.